Campr/Documentation/api-reference/base-concepts.md

 | `profiles`      | Array<Profile>    | User profiles.                                   |
 | `errors`        | Array<Error>      | A request Error.                                 |

 The `links` and `profiles` properties can be controlled through the `related` query parameter.
-They content is contextual to the main post/posts.
+Their content is contextual to the main post/posts.

 ## Pagination